 Video Game Blog 037: Retro Corner #2

-Have you ever been playing a side-scrolling shooter and thought, “Oh, if only this game was super horny in really weird directions”?
+Have you ever played a side-scrolling shooter and thought, “Oh, if only this game was super horny in really weird directions”?
 Well, if so, ew.
 But aside from that, you’re in luck!
 On today’s Retro Corner, we’re going to talk about one of the oddest shooters ever made, Cho Aniki!

 When I got my Duo-R and started looking around for games to try, I came upon this one pretty early on.
 Seeing the name brought a little tickle way in the back of my mind.
 As soon as I looked it up, I remembered it from a YouTube video I saw a couple of years ago about the weirdest shooter ever.
 Of course my interest was piqued and I had to try it.
 I also found the sequel, so I got that one too.
 (I’m hoping to find the other games in the series as they seem to get progressively stranger.)